 In addition to practicing law, Chris believes in public service and the need to support organizations that protect access to justice and the right to a jury trial.
 Chris has served on the Board of Governors of the North Carolina Advocates for Justice (NCAJ) and is a Sustaining Patron of the NCAJ, one of the state’s leading organizations dedicated to protecting the legal rights of victims of negligence.

 Chris has also served on the Mecklenburg County Bar Fee Dispute Resolution Committee and Public Information and Education Committee.
 For six years, Chris also served as Mayor-Pro-Tem and as a Commissioner on the Matthews Town Council in Matthews, North Carolina.

 Chris was born and raised in North Carolina and is a lifelong native.
 He is a Phi Beta Kappa graduate of the University of North Carolina at Chapel Hill (UNC) where he studied psychology and business.
 Chris received his law degree with honors from UNC in 1987.
 While in law school, Chris served as a member of the North Carolina Law Review and was appointed to the Board of Editors of the North Carolina Law Review.

 Chris has an active life outside the practice of law.
 He enjoys spending as much time with his family as possible.
-Chris is married, he has three wonderful daughters who are all married, and three grandchildren.
+Chris is married, he has three wonderful daughters who are all married, and seven grandchildren.
 He is an avid golfer, former competitive tennis player, and enjoys working out most days at the YMCA.
-His hobbies include reading, writing and cooking.
+His hobbies include reading, writing, cooking and traveling.